Mercedes Bustamante: Research achievements

 Bustamante's research group has made several important discoveries about the impacts of human activities on the Cerrado.
 For instance, she was one of the first to link cattle ranching in the Cerrado to greenhouse gas emissions.

 Government service

 In addition to her academic research, Bustamante served in Brazil's federal government.
-She was a General Coordinator of Ecosystem Management and Director of Policies and Thematic Programs in the Ministry of Science, Technology from 2010-2013.
+She was a General Coordinator of Ecosystem Management and Director of Policies and Thematic Programs in the Ministry of Science, Technology from 2010 to 2013.
 Her responsibilities included political outreach, and working alongside lobbyists.